perpetualgrimace/jf-kirby-framework/readme.md

 I've mostly gone over these while explaining my SCSS partial organization, but here they are for reference:

-- <code>.u-</code> is for utility classes.
+- ~.u-~ is for utility classes.
 These classes make it easier to design in the browser and prevent me from writing the same rules over and over.
 Often they are enforced with !important and sometimes they contain media queries or mixins.
-- <code>.g-</code> is for jf-grid classes.
+- ~.g-~ is for jf-grid classes.
-- <code>.is-</code> is for states, like <code>.is-active</code>.
+- ~.is-~ is for states, like ~.is-active~.
 Used in conjunction with attributes when possible.

 ### Component classes